 Cat Exchange Review

-Cat Exchange is a crypto exchange that launched in August 2018.
+Cat Exchange is a centralized cryptocurrency exchange that launched in August 2018.

 We have not been able to find any information as to where Cat Exchange is headquartered or registered.
 Absence of information on where an exchange is from is not necessarily a red flag.
 But, historically, exchanges that have not clearly presented information on where it’s from and who the team members are have been overrepresented among cryptocurrency exchange scams.

-On the date of writing this review, 28 June 2019, Cat Exchange was among the top 50 exchanges in the world in terms of 24 hour trading volume/liquidity.
-The 24 hour trading volume was USD 115.8 million.
-This was then very impressive, especially considering that the exchange has only been up and running for 10 months.
-On the date of last updating this review however (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume was USD 800 million, which is an amazing improvement.
-The place on Coinmarketcap’s list of exchanges in the world with the highest 24 hour trading volumes was then no. 37.
+On the date of first writing this review, 28 June 2019, Cat Exchange was among the top 50 exchanges in the world in terms of 24-hour trading volume with the liquidity of USD 115.8 million.
+This was very impressive at the time, especially considering that the exchange had only been up and running for 10 months.
+More than 2 years since then, on the date of last updating this review (18 September 2021), the 24-hour trading volume was close to USD 306.7 million, which is a great improvement.
+On the same day, however, Binance held the top spot with a trading volume in excess of USD 22.3 billion.

 To our understanding, Cat Exchange is also open to US-investors.
 At least there are not any specific prohibited jurisdictions listed in the exchange’s terms and conditions or user agreements.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.